21 Simple Stress Management Techniques List that Works

 Reducing caffeine and cell phone use can be an effective stress management technique

-#4 Get a Massage for Stress Relief
+4. Get a Massage

 Accordingly, researchers at the University of Miami School of Medicine observed that massage therapy lowers high cortisol levels.

-#5 Treat Yourself to a Spa Day
+5. Treat Yourself to a Spa Day

 Spa bathing reduces stress markers.
 That’s what researchers at Osaka University observed.

-#6 Go for a Run, Extended Walk, or Workout
+6. Go for a Run or Walk

-Moreover, proper movement affects the cardiovascular system causing blood pressure to fall.
+Moreover, proper movement affects the cardiovascular system, causing blood pressure to fall.

 Researchers discovered a hormone called atrial natriuretic peptide (ANP) created by muscle tissue in the heart.
-It directly tempers the fight or flight response and helps to quiet the noise in your brain.
+It may directly temper the fight or flight response and has a stress-reducing effect.
+Furthermore, ANP production increases with the heart rate during exercise (Olivieri et al. 20198).

-#7 Watch or Read Trash
+7. Watch or Read Trash

 How often do you squeeze tasks into your tight working schedule to get the maximum done and end up with somewhat disappointing results?